 Approximately 117,000 (10%) of our nation’s military members are stationed in San Diego County and 85,000 are considered to be junior enlisted (those in the lower six pay grades).
 Many are married with children with little or no discretionary income.

 It is estimated that as many as 1 million service members are discharged every five years, and thousands elect to make San Diego their home.
-Young military families in the lower ranks, veteran families, those afflicted with PTSD, TBI and Disabled Veterans of War continue to battle to survive financially.
+Young military families in the lower ranks, veteran families, those afflicted with PTSD, TBI and veterans continue to battle to survive financially.

 It is time to acknowledge this silent crisis within our active and retired military and as a community identify ways to help these fine men and women who have committed unconditionally to our country.

 Recognizing that many military families face extreme hardships in providing veterinary medical care for their pets, Helping Paws was established by Craig J Mohnacky DVM, to provide financial assistance for these fine men and women.
 By keeping pets united with their military families and maintaining stability in these households, Helping Paws will help mitigate the effects of stress and uncertainty that exists due to the demands of military life.

 Studies show the emotional and physical benefits that pets bring to their owners including enhancing their quality of life, serving as life-long companions, aiding in lowering blood pressure, building confidence, and helping to create a sense of purpose while lowering the incidence of suicide.